Barumbu: Geology

 Barumbu's soil is predominantly classified as underdeveloped due to its alluvial composition.
 This soil, formed primarily from valley deposits, is light, highly permeable, and has limited humus content, with sand accounting for over 56% of its composition.
-Consequently, the soil in Barumbu is known for its sandy texture.
+Consequently, the soil is known for its sandy texture.

 Hydrology and watercourses

-Barumbu is traversed by several water bodies, including the Kalamu River and the Nyanza and Bitshaku-Tshaku collectors.
+The commune is traversed by several water bodies, including the Kalamu River and the Nyanza and Bitshaku-Tshaku collectors.
 The Bitshaku-Tshaku, Barumbu's main watercourse, runs southwest to northeast, fed by an exposed water table.
 Originating near Stade Cardinal Malula in the Kinshasa commune, it flows parallel to Kilosa Avenue and veers northeast at Itaga Avenue to merge with the river at Société Commerciale des Transports et des Ports, covering approximately 2,800 meters.
 The Bitshaku-Tshaku has two significant tributaries, the Bakongo and Itaga streams, and receives rainwater from the Marais, Plateau, and Bokassa avenues.

 The Bitshaku-Tshaku has a gentle slope of approximately 2%, with its entire length masonry-lined to stabilize its course.
 This waterway's trapezoidal cross-section, set at 45-degree angles, varies in width, reaching up to 6 meters in the downstream section with a depth of 2.3 meters.
 This structure can facilitate a flow rate of about 50 cubic meters per second in optimal conditions.
 However, the general condition of the Bitshaku-Tshaku has deteriorated due to dislocated masonry and extensive rubbish deposits that obstruct its flow.

 Vegetation and climate

 Historical records and aerial photographs from 1957 to 1960 indicate the presence of a natural vegetation cover during that period.
 However, urban development, land clearing, and extensive construction have significantly altered the commune's landscape.
 The remnants of Barumbu's original vegetation are now mainly limited to areas like the Binza Météo reserves, which serve as a reminder of the once-abundant flora.
-Today, the natural vegetation in Barumbu has largely been replaced by urban infrastructure, subdivisions, and various forms of cultivated greenery.
+Today, the natural vegetation has largely been replaced by urban infrastructure, subdivisions, and various forms of cultivated greenery.
 The area is now populated with fruit-bearing trees, such as mango and avocado, along with ornamental plants, integrated within the urban layout and residential developments.

 Barumbu experiences a humid tropical climate typical of Kinshasa, which is marked by two distinct seasons: a dry season lasting from mid-May to early September, spanning roughly three to four months, and a long rainy season from September through May, lasting about seven months.

 Administrative division

-The commune of Barumbu is administratively subdivided into nine neighborhoods, further partitioned into avenues.
-These neighborhoods operate as administrative units without autonomous legal standing.
+The commune of Barumbu is administratively divided into nine quartiers (quarters), which are further subdivided into avenues.